 Your pet needs a good grooming but you can’t get into your favorite pet salon.
 What can you do at home to keep your dog or cat clean and happy?
 We asked some grooming experts for advice on at-home grooming.

 Give Them the Brush Off

 Consistent brushing and combing is key for cat and dog health.
 Gracee Owen, owner of Upstate Meow in Greer, S.C. says a human comb will break easily, so a cat grooming comb is a wise investment.
 Comb every three to six days to prevent matting.
-For dogs, begin with a good-quality slicker brush, then follow with a “greyhound comb,” combing through all parts of the coat to make sure you have eliminated all the mats.
+For dogs, begin with a good-quality slicker brush (like this Hertzko Slicker Brush), then follow with a “greyhound comb,” combing through all parts of the coat to make sure you have eliminated all the mats.
 Brushing helps to stimulate the naturally produced oils in your pet’s skin, which leads to a healthier, beautiful coat.

 “And regular brushing allows you to feel and identify things on your pets that may possibly need to be brought to the attention of their veterinarian,” says Treva Barnett, groomer at Encanto Pet Clinic in Tucson, Ariz.
 “Many times I have been grooming an animal and have [found problems] that may have gone otherwise unnoticed.”